getmimo/coding-challenge/backend-challenge.md

 The point of this exercise is not to create a fully-functional bug-free server implementation, but rather to look how you would design such a server system and how you approach different problems.

+## Tech Stack

+You have the choice of using two different tech stacks for the challenge, depending on what you're more comfortable with.

+### Typescript

+Write the server in Typescript using Express on Node, backed by an ORM or Query builder of your choice (e.g Drizzle) with SQLite as database.

+### C#

-Write the server with ASP.NET Core, backed by Entity Framework Core with SQLite as database (so we don't have to setup a full blown database).
+Write the server in C#, using ASP.NET Core backed by Entity Framework Core with SQLite as database.

-The server should expose only REST endpoints using JSON as the format.

 ## Data structure